Rashi7903/Yatzy-game/README.md

 🎲 Yatzy Game

-A fun and interactive web-based Yatzy game for 2 players, built using HTML, CSS, and JavaScript.
+A fun and interactive web-based Yatzy game for 1 or 2 players, built using HTML, CSS, and JavaScript.
 Players take turns rolling dice and selecting scoring categories.
 The player with the highest total score wins!